sigstore/fulcio/README.md

 ### Create a root CA

-Now that you're keys are generated into the HSM, you can use fulcio to create a Root CA
+Now that your keys are generated, you can use the fulcio `createca` command to generate a Root CA. This command will also store the generated Root CA into the HSM by the delegated id passed to `--hsm-caroot-id`

 ```
 fulcio createca--org=acme --country=UK --locality=SomeTown --province=SomeProvince --postal-code=XXXX --street-address=XXXX --hsm-caroot-id 99 --out myrootCA.pem
 ```

-### Run fulcio with the HSM
+### Run fulcio with the SoftHSM

 ```
 fulcio serve --ca fulcioca --hsm-caroot-id 99
 ```

+### Other KMS / CA support

+Support will be extended to the following CA / KMS systems, feel free to contribute to expedite support coverage

+Planned support for:
+- [ ] AWS CloudHSM
+- [ ] Azure Dedicated HSM
+- [ ] YubiHSM

 ## Security Model